Admission to Reception class in September 2020

 All Royal Greenwich schools have a single point of entry and admit children in September.
-If your child was born between 1 September 2013 and 31 August 2014, he or she will qualify for a place in a reception class in September 2018.
-The deadline for submitting your application is 15 January 2018.
+If your child was born between 1 September 2015 and 31 August 2016, he/she will qualify for a place in a reception class in September 2020.
+The deadline for submitting your application is 15 January 2020.

 Here is a timetable of the process: